-Clara Tehrani joins Loose Lips to share her DIGGINGS - a series of stories that take a deeper look at underground techno's hidden gems.
-Kicking off with JANICE, an artist who's raised a lot of curiosity in the techno community for the quality of the music, the mystery surrounding the moniker, and the extraordinary acceptance it has had amongst other artists in the scene!
+Clara Tehrani joins Loose Lips to share DIGGINGS - a series of stories that take a deeper look at underground techno's hidden gems.
+Kicking off with JANICE, an artist who's raised a lot of curiosity in the techno community for the quality of the music, the mystery surrounding the moniker and the extraordinary acceptance it has had amongst other artists in the scene!

 We're very excited to present JANICE's first ever interview, along with an exclusive link to the artist's latest gig.

 I meet JANICE at Kottbusser Tor.
 I’m late, just late enough to allow him to finish lunch quietly.